EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 ```

 !!! note
-    This route no longer enforces a separate OPA `admin` role at the ingress layer - any authenticated user can call the API (matches the current upstream baseline).
-Workspace-level access control (e.g. restricting who may create workspaces) is left to you to add via an OPA policy on the `workspace-api-auth` route in `workspace-api/ingress-template.yaml`.
+    This route doesn't enforce an `admin` role at the ingress layer - any authenticated user can call the API, including creating and deleting workspaces (matches the current upstream baseline).
+The `admin` client role from [9.1](#91-create-keycloak-client) is still checked by the app itself: an admin can view/manage any workspace, not just ones they own.
+Further restricting who may create workspaces is left to you to add via an OPA policy on the `workspace-api-auth` route in `workspace-api/ingress-template.yaml`.

 #### 9.3.
 Optional: Protect Datalab Sessions with Keycloak SSO